Fourmies, Nord: History

 Roman coins have been discovered in Fourmies.
 In the 11th century, the town was first mentioned under the name "Formeias", which may refer to the swamp area in the valley of the river Helpe Mineure.
 Since the 12th century, the village has been called Formies, Furmies, Formies, Formiis and Fourmies.
 At one time it was property of the Avesnes family, and the Liessies Abbey.

 Glassworks were created in Fourmies in 1599.
 They were the first established in northern France.

+Fusillade de Fourmies - May 1891

-On 1 May 1891 the Fusillade de Fourmies occurred.
-It was the first French and international celebration of International Workers' Day on May Day.
-In Fourmies, troops shot at peaceful strikers: nine died, including eight demonstrators under 21 years old, among whom a young worker who will remain a symbol, Marie Blondeau.
-Thirty-five strikers were also wounded.
+May 1, 1891 was the first French and international celebration of International Workers' Day on May Day.
+Workers in Fourmies faced falling wages and twelve to fifteen hour working days.
+In Fourmies, troops shot at peaceful strikers: nine died, including eight demonstrators under 21 years old, among whom a young worker who would remain a symbol, Marie Blondeau.
+Thirty five others were injured in the shooting.

-Fusillade de Fourmies

-On May 1, 1891, a shooting occurred in the French Nord department.
 Government troops fired upon a peaceful demonstration of workers claiming "C'est les huit heures qu'il nous faut !"
-(It's the eight-hour day we need!), killing nine people and injuring 35 others.
+(It's the eight-hour day we need!).